 In 1988, Mike Tyson handily defeated Michael Spinks in just 91 seconds, earning the biggest payday in boxing history at the time and solidifying himself as the undisputed heavyweight champion.

 Tyson’s personal life began to unravel after his victory over Spinks.
 He and his wife Robin Givens divorced in 1989 after just one year of marriage, and it impacted Tyson in the ring.
 The boxing legend was handed the first loss of his career in a fight with Buster Douglas in 1990, despite being heavily favored.

 When Tyson was 25, he was arrested for the rape of an 18-year-old woman and was subsequently sentenced to six years in prison.
-He was released after serving less than three years of his sentence, and began to work towards a boxing comeback.
+He was released after serving less than three years of his sentence.
+He began to work toward a boxing comeback.

 Tyson’s comeback fight came against Peter McNeeley and set records for pay-per-view audiences, grossing $63 million in the United States alone.